tharwaninitin/etlflow/docs/readme.template.md

 |-------------|------------|-----------|-------------|-------|---------|-------------------------|-------------------------|
 | 1           | 1          | Task 1    | GenericTask | {}    | SUCCESS | 2023-07-13 10:00:00 UTC | 2023-07-13 11:00:00 UTC |

-This table represents three sample rows of data for the `job_run` table.
-Each row corresponds to an instance of the `JobRun` class and contains values for each column.
-The `created_at` and `modified_at` columns are represented as timestamps in UTC format.
 ## GCP
 ```shell
 # To run all below GCP examples set the GOOGLE_APPLICATION_CREDENTIALS environment variable to the location of the service account json key.